Moustafa-Elgammal/multi_files_uploader_class/README.md

 # multi_files_uploader_class
-Multi Files uploader is two classes to upload file or more with on input file html, with validation of the file type, size and extention;then  move  uploaded files.
+Multi Files uploader is php oop classes to upload file or more with one input file html, with validation of the file type, size and extention;then  move  uploaded files.

   # note
     this repository contain two class: